-The ECOS form, once received, will be reviewed by Student Employment, which will contact supervisors with any questions or comments regarding wage rates, dates of employment, or a student’s employment status (e.g., a student may not yet be eligible to work because s/he may not yet have submitted an I-9 form).
+Student Employment, which will contact supervisors with any questions or comments regarding wage rates, dates of employment, or a student’s employment status (e.g., a student may not yet be eligible to work because s/he may not yet have submitted an I-9 form).
 A student should not be asked to report to work until the supervisor learns from student employment that the hiring request is being processed.
 If you have questions about whether or not a particular student is allowed to work, please contact Student Employment at 315-228-6442 or at firstname.lastname@example.org.

 As required by the Department of Homeland Security, students will be allowed to work only if they have an I-9 form on file with the university.
 No work code will be issued and no hours may be worked until a student has completed an I-9 form.

 We are no longer allowed to collect I-9 forms from students before they have accepted a job offer.
 Thus, it is not safe to assume that a student has completed the form in a prior year and may begin work immediately — supervisors may offer a job, but they must be sure to check with Student Employment before allowing a student to work.

 Supervisors potentially put the university and its students at risk if they allow them to work before an I-9 form is on file with the university.
 All students are notified annually of this requirement and are asked to bring original forms of identification with them to campus so their employment can be authorized without delay.
 To determine acceptable forms of identification, students should contact Student Employment directly or consult the I-9 form itself — accepted forms of identification are listed on the final page of the form.